Reese's Pieces: E.T. the Extra-Terrestrial

 In 1982, the Mars candy bar company rejected a product placement offer for the inclusion of its key product M&M's in the Steven Spielberg film, E.T. the Extra-Terrestrial.
 Hershey accepted an offer for use of Reese's Pieces in the movie, and with the film's blockbuster success its product sales dramatically increased, perhaps as much as 300%.

 Product line expansion

 In 2010, The Hershey Company expanded the Pieces line to include York Peppermint Pattie Pieces, Hershey's Special Dark Pieces, and Almond Joy Pieces.
 Hershey's Milk Chocolate with Almonds Pieces became the fourth expansion of this line in 2012.

 Partnership

-Chicago Sky player Angel Reese became an official brand ambassador for Reese's Pieces, after fans' enthusiasm for the idea.
+Atlanta Dream player Angel Reese became an official brand ambassador for Reese's Pieces, after fans' enthusiasm for the idea.
 Angel Reese's fans are known as Reese's Pieces.
-The most notable creations were the customized basketball jersey with Reese's Pieces colors and her Chicago Sky number, and Angel Reese appearing on the Reese's Puffs cereal box.
+The most notable creations were a customized basketball jersey with Reese's Pieces colors and her WNBA number, and Angel Reese appearing on the Reese's Puffs cereal box.
 Senior brand manager Melissa Blette stated Reese was chosen for her personality and excited fanbase, in addition to her name.
 Blette reported that Reese's sales exceeded expectations.
+A year later, Reese's and Reebok teamed together to create Angel Reese 1 shoes inspired by the candy.